-However, since OnTrajectory deals in Today’s Dollars, you can enter 70k in your model, and we'll automatically account for the Inflation (based on the value in the Inflation Rate.
+However, since OnTrajectory deals in Today’s Dollars, you can enter 70k in your model, and we'll automatically account for the Inflation (based on the value in the central Inflation Rate field).

-By default, set your Effective Tax Rate on the Accounts & Taxes tab.
+Set your Effective Tax Rate on the Accounts & Taxes tab, which will be used for both income and gains tax, by default.
 See Modeling Accounts & Taxes for more information.

 Simply put, Items can overlap, Age Ranges within an Item cannot.
 Age Ranges allow you to define how an Item changes during discrete periods of your life.
 Of course, you can have multiple Income streams (Items) that overlap time periods, such as Income from your spouse — or continuing to work after you've begun receiving Social Security.
 An example might look something like this: